-Eggs are a popular breakfast staple, but are eggs actually healthy for you and should you eat them as part of a healthy breakfast?
-Eggs are a relatively filling, low-calorie food that’s high in protein and contains essentially zero carbs.
+Should eggs actually be part of a healthy breakfast and should you be worried about their high cholesterol content?
+Eggs are a filling, low-calorie food that are high in protein and contain essentially zero carbs.
 Eggs do contain a large amount of cholesterol, but studies are unclear just how food cholesterol translates to cholesterol in the blood.
-You can avoid that problem by eating egg whites – they’re almost all protein and contain no cholesterol!
+You can avoid the cholesterol entirely by switching to egg whites – they’re almost all protein and contain no cholesterol!

 Swapping out high-calorie, sugary breakfast foods for eggs is a great way to reduce your calorie intake and feel more full through to lunch.
 Here the facts on egg nutrition, comparisons to other options, and info on the cholesterol and other content in eggs.